 While in-person events, such as alumni association meetings and professional conferences, may be on hold, you can continue to build your network online.
-Career professionals at Bentley University recommend starting with an update of your LinkedIn profile.
+Career professionals at Bentley University recommend updating your LinkedIn profile.
 LinkedIn is also a great place for college students to connect with new people in a variety of ways, such as by joining professional groups, participating in discussions, and asking questions.

 Your dream job might be out of reach right now, and that's all right.
 Shift from the disappointment and discouragement you may be feeling to focusing on the opportunities available for working and learning.
 Denison University President Adam Weinberg recommends "build[ing] a narrative about how you turned this time period from a challenge to an opportunity.
 That alone will speak volumes to future employers."

 Practice Your Skills

 Look for ways to continue honing the skills you've learned in school.
 Think "use it or lose it" with volunteer opportunities, part-time work, and/or projects you start and complete on your own, such as building a professional portfolio or exploring entrepreneurship.

 Developing a diverse skill set can expand your appeal to a larger number of employers.
 These days, you've got lots of opportunities to learn online at your own pace, whether by taking individual courses or enrolling in a certificate program through platforms like Coursera and Udemy.
 If you're still in school, consider adding a minor in a subject that augments your major.

 The "new normal" means many companies recently extended remote work options for employees into 2021 and beyond.
 And a lot of the hiring happening right now is for remote jobs, or jobs that will at least initially function remotely.
 FlexJobs tracks this remote job market, including companies that are currently looking for remote workers.